How I Revamped an Inefficient Editorial and Tripled Output

 The New CMS Created an Unexpected Slowdown

-After 20 years with ContentHub, our editorial team struggled to switch to Contentstack.
-The default interface was confusing and required excessive clicks for simple tasks.
-It also didn’t provide a quick view of the information that editors relied on.
+After 20 years with ContentHub, the editorial team struggled to switch to Contentstack.
+The default interface was confusing; it required excessive clicks for simple tasks and didn’t provide a quick view for information that editors relied on.
 Workflows slowed down significantly and many editors continued using the old system for their tasks.

 The Opportunity